 Because of his lack of integrity and lack of objective individual thought required of an unbiased state official, Ayersman refused to accept the objective evidence as it presented during his inspections and his "investigation".
 The "burning smell" is indicative of shorted wiring.

 JA 00810.
 The shorted wiring was found under the kitchen floor and under the steps where there was major fire damage.
 JA 00810.
-There were no appliances, no electrical devices, and no objects discovered by anyone during this entire process on or in the area of the steps which could have caused the fire.
+An independent engineering firm, MSES, inspected the fire area and wiring, performed microscopic testing, and proved the root cause origin of the fire discovered under the kitchen floor and under the steps as electrical.
+JA 00790-932.
+19 There were no appliances, no electrical devices, and no objects discovered by anyone during this entire process on or in the area of the steps which could have caused the fire.
 JA 00573.
 Two separate independent laboratory reports came back negative for ignitable liquids in the area of the fire.
 JA 00669-670) All of the residents of the Wratchford household were gone all day.
 There is no objective evidence of the cause of the fire if not the shorted wiring.
-An independent engineering firm, MSES, inspected the fire area and wiring, performed microscopic testing, and proved the root cause origin of the fire discovered under the kitchen floor and under the steps as electrical.
-JA 00790-932.
-25 Two separate independent SEM (Scanning Electron Microscopy) laboratories performed microscopic inspections of the wiring removed from under the steps (JA 00888-932) and proved the historical and current electrical shorts and arcing contradicting the claims of Harris of "no electrical activity" in the area of the fire and contradicting the reports of Ayersman, Harris and Davis.
-26 All of the Defendants below completely disregarded exculpatory evidence.
+Two separate independent SEM (Scanning Electron Microscopy) laboratories performed microscopic inspections of the wiring removed from under the steps (JA 00888-932) and proved the historical and current electrical shorts and arcing contradicting the claims of Harris of "no electrical activity" in the area of the fire and contradicting the reports of Ayersman, Harris and Davis.
+20 All of the Defendants below completely disregarded exculpatory evidence.
 The Fire Marshal's Office knowingly allowed this to happen.

 With the pressure placed on Ayersman by his private employers, Harris and Erie to justify their mistakes, and with the Fire Marshal's Office review of his investigation file, Ayersman tried to prove that one of the Wratchfords started the fire but with NO objective evidence.
-Ayersman used his state authority to order a polygraph examination, performed an abusive interrogation, used his association with the State Police to threaten, coerce, and pressure Tammy Wratchford, and used his official authority to cause the arrest of Tammy Wratchford using false and misleading allegations procured by Harris, Jones and Davis, all hired by Erie, and relied upon in a Criminal Complaint.
+Ayersman used his state authority to order a polygraph examination; performed an abusive interrogation, used his association with the State Police to threaten, coerce, and pressure Tammy Wratchford by threatening her employment; and used his official authority to cause the arrest of Tammy Wratchford using false and misleading allegations procured by Harris, Jones and Davis, all hired by Erie, and relied upon in a Criminal Complaint.
 JA 00344-355; SA 200-201.
-27 Whatever his subjective beliefs or intent, Ayersman used his official capacity to perform his official duties to advance the purposes of the West Virginia State Fire Marshal's Office, to destroy the Wratchfords without regard to his required integrity and obligations as a public state officer, with the complicity of his State superiors who Ayersman claims reviewed his investigation file, and who also lacked independent integrity and the impartiality required of them by WV Code § 6B-1-2, et seq.
-George Harms was a past employee of FSI and Harris.28
+21 Whatever his subjective beliefs or intent, Ayersman used his official capacity to perform his official duties to advance the purposes of the West Virginia State Fire Marshal's Office, to destroy the Wratchfords without regard to his required integrity and